 Bing Bong’s Sweet Stuff

-This new shop features all things sweet inspired by Riley’s imaginary friend, Bing Bong.
-In addition to delicious drinks and treats this store also sells various Pixar movie gear.
+Bing Bong’s Sweet Stuff features all things sweet inspired by Riley’s imaginary friend, Bing Bong.
+There are specialty drinks and treats with a nod to Pixar characters.
+Bing Bong’s Sweet Stuff also sells various Pixar movie gear like t-shirts and stuffed animals.

 Jack-Jack Cookie Num Nums